 Dr. Oleh Slupchynskyj has performed thousands of Ethnic Nose Surgeries with no complications.
 Although uncommon, Dr. Slupchynskyj always reviews all and any risks associated with surgery during the patient’s initial consultation.
 Ethnic Rhinoplasty Surgery complications can arise when a Rhinoplasty Surgeon is overly aggressive when removing bone or cartilage, or if an implant used for augmenting the nasal dorsal bridge is improperly placed, or the wrong type of implant was used.
 Learn about nasal implant complications.

-Rhinoplasty Surgery has a less than 1% risk of infection and even antibiotics are usually not necessary after a typical procedure.
+Rhinoplasty Surgery has a less than 1 percent risk of infection and even antibiotics are usually not necessary after a typical procedure.

 Dr. Slupchynkskyj does not use nasal packing.
 Many Plastic Surgeons, however, do.
 Nasal packing is quite possibly the most uncomfortable portion of an African-American Rhinoplasty procedure.
 Nasal packing is gauze or cotton that is inserted into the nasal chambers to achieve homeostasis, (i.e. hinder bleeding and dripping).
 Due to his specific Septoplasty and Rhinoplasty techniques, Dr. Slupchynskyj’s patients seldom endure bleeding during or after surgery; consequently, they do not require any materials, such as packing or tissue glue to stop excessive bleeding or dripping.